- Posted August 24, 2014 by

 Not an auspicious opening to the new week.

-(And as I am in the middle of uploading this report, another rocket, another explosion, this one inside the community, with no injuries but light collatoral damage... and another chip ....)
+(And as I am in the middle of uploading this report, another rocket, another explosion, this one inside the community, with no injuries but light collatoral damage... and another chip in the armor ....)